Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Hopf--Hecke algebras as PBW deformations

-Note that by \ref{lem-kappa-g} and \ref{kappa-2}, it is enough to consider the case $\kappa=\kappa_g$ for a fixed group-like $g$ with $\rnk(g-1)\in\{0,1\}$, and if $V$ is an orthogonal module, then by the results in \ref{kappa-0}, and \ref{kappa-1}, an example extending our partial characterization would necessarily satisfy $\kappa_g\not\subset K_{\rnk(g-1)}$.
+Regarding the first question, note that by \Cref{lem-kappa-g} and \Cref{kappa-2}, it is enough to consider the case $\kappa=\kappa_g$ for a fixed group-like $g$ with $\rnk(g-1)\in\{0,1\}$, and by the results in \Cref{kappa-0}, and \Cref{kappa-1}, an example with orthogonal $V$ extending our partial characterization would necessarily satisfy $\im\kappa_g\not\subset K_{\rnk(g-1)}$.